DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes

-Timeboard can only be set to a miniumum of the last 15 mins in the UI as far as I can tell?
+Timeboard can only be set to a minimum of the last 15 mins in the UI as far as I can tell?

 * Take a snapshot of this graph and use the @ notation to send it to yourself.